-Two new Andrews Labor Government programs are aiming to change the game for women in Australia’s screen industry – paving the way for more women in leadership positions.
+Two new Victorian Government programs are aiming to change the game for women in Australia’s screen industry – paving the way for more women in leadership positions.

 Eleven women working across Victoria’s film, television and digital games sectors have been awarded Film Victoria fellowships totalling $186,000 to boost their careers.

 The Women in Games Fellowship and the Film Victoria-Natalie Miller Fellowship Women in Leadership Development Initiative provide tailored development opportunities for women to build their leadership skills and professional expertise.

 The fellowships and bursaries, fully funded by Film Victoria, are tailored to strategically develop the career of the recipient with activities ranging from international placements and formal training to mentorships.

 Games fellowships have been awarded to

 Bursaries have also gone to five women working in film and television:

 While women comprise around half of audiences, they are underrepresented across Australia’s screen industries, particularly in key creative roles.
 In feature films women comprise only 16 per cent of directors and 21 per cent of writers, while only 8.7 per cent of game creators are women.